timothywarner-org/master-copilot/README.md

-# master-copilot
+# Mastering GitHub Copilot for Enterprise and Developers: A Practical 5-Hour Crash Course

-Mastering GitHub Copilot for Enterprise and Developers: A Practical 5-Hour Crash Course
+Future-proof your coding with AI-driven efficiency through GitHub Copilot, directly from Tim Warner.